aci-ref/facilitation_leading_practices/activities/02-outreach.md

 sufficient details on what resources are available and also provide directions to get more information.
-Alternately, handouts might include facts such as growth in usage, numbers of training event attendees, and/or number of research grants and publications supported; these data can be used effectively to demonstrate the return on investment to administration and other funding stakeholders.
+Alternately, handouts might include facts such as growth in usage, numbers of training event attendees, and/or number of research grants and publications supported; this data can be used effectively to demonstrate the return on investment to administration and other funding stakeholders.
 In either case, these fact sheets should focus on multiple aspects of ACI, including human